raphCode/master-thesis-muzero/theory.typ

 !g ends with the payoffs in the !tns.

 The !exf also allows an visual explanation of subgames.
-The !exf of a subgame is a subset of the original !g's gametree.
+The !exf of a subgame is a subset of the original !g's !g tree.
 In the example of @fig_exf_example, if a !g were to start at any of the !ns labeled with~1 or~2 and shares all !ns below, this is a subgame of the original !g.
 @gtheo